-Starting on the corner where Stanningley Road meets Hough Lane, you head up Hough Lane and then take a left at Upper Town Street.
-This first stretch is fairly downhill.
+Starting on the corner where Stanningley Road meets Hough Lane, head up the lane and take a left at Upper Town Street.
+This stretch is gentle section of downhill running.

-Following along Upper Town Street, and then Upper Rodley lane is a fairly flat and straight run.
-A good section to set a pace on.
+Next run along Upper Town Street and onto Upper Rodley lane.
+This section is a fairly flat and straight one.
+We recommend setting a good pace on the second section!

-Upper Rodley Lane then connects to Town Street.
-Follow this along until you reach Rodley Barge, and then take a right.
-Follow this up until there is a small bridge over the canal.
+Continue on Upper Rodley Lane which blends into Town Street.
+Follow this stretch until you reach Rodley Barge.
+Take a right after the barge and follow this until you reach a small canal bridge.
 Cross this onto the tow path and take a right.

 Coming down the canal you will pass Rodley Sports Ground and Fallwood Marina.
-This section can sometimes get busy with walkers and cyclists, but the afternoon can be very quiet.
+This section is a popular area with the public so you’re likely to pass walkers and cyclists here.

-For the next few miles you will follow the Leeds Liverpool canal down past Bramley Fall Woods until you reach a road bridge just past Kirkstall Abbey (you will see the Abbey on the left as you run down).
+For the next few miles you will follow the Leeds Liverpool Canal down past Bramley Fall Woods.
+Run this until you reach a road bridge just past Kirkstall Abbey (you will see the Abbey on the left as you run down).

 Take a right when you get onto Leeds Bradford Road and follow this for a mile or so until you hit Swinnow Lane.

-This is the final stretch.
-Take a left at Stanningley Road and continue on until you end up back when you began!
+Now you’re into the final stretch.
+Take a left at Stanningley Road and continue on until you hit the start of the run route – nicely done!

-As a section of this route is set alongside a main road, take care when crossing.
-As well as this, the canal can sometimes get busy with walkers and cyclists.
-If you are running by yourself this can be solved by sticking to the left, and keep your ears open for the sound of a bell!
+As a section of this route is set alongside a main road we recommend you take care when crossing.
+As well as this the canal can sometimes get busy with walkers and cyclists.
+If you are running by yourself this can be solved by sticking to the left, while keeping your ears open for the unmistakable sound of a bike bell!

 Food and Drink

-The first section of the route along Stanningley Road has a number of food and drink establishments if you are looking for a quick thing to take away with you.
+The first section of the route along Stanningley Road has a number of food and drink establishments if you are looking for a quick takeaway.
 We would recommend Scufflers.
 A little bit further along the road there is Quick Snack.